Q. What does “painless dentistry” mean?

 Q. Are payment plans available for my dental treatment?

 A. Yes.
 We accept many types of dental insurance and will process your claim for you upon receipt of your co-payment.
-We offer a low interest rate payment plan and also accept most major credit cards, including MasterCard, Visa, Discover and American Express
+We offer a zero/low interest rate payment plan with CareCredit and also accept most major credit cards, including MasterCard, Visa and Discover.